michaelfarrell76/CS262_Messaging_App/README.md

-# CS262_Messaging_App
-Messaging App for CS262 Assignment
+#General
+	This is a general web-based messeneger application with a python backend.
+It has support for using both [Protocol Buffers](https://developers.google.com/protocol-buffers/) and [RESTFUL](http://www.tutorialspoint.com/restful/) as the communication method between the frontend and backend.
+This project was created for a course at Harvard University: CS 262, Distributed Systems.

-You can access a live version of our chat application deployed on AWS [here](http://cs262chat.us-east-1.elasticbeanstalk.com/login) (http://cs262chat.us-east-1.elasticbeanstalk.com/login).

-If you want to run it locally and you want to use protocol buffers:
+	You can access a live version of our chat application deployed on AWS [here](http://cs262chat.us-east-1.elasticbeanstalk.com/login) (http://cs262chat.us-east-1.elasticbeanstalk.com/login), or if you wish to run this locally, it can be done with the command: python application.py --protobuff to use protocol buffers and:

-python application.py --protobuff

-If you want to start using RESTFUL, run the following commands:

 	python application.py
+to use RESTFUL

 There is also a toggle between RESTFUL and protocol buffers in the application itself.